ibm-cloud-docs/solution-tutorials/connect-landingzone-client-vpn.md

 {: #client-vpn-validate-da}
 {: step}

 The deployable architecture isn't visible to others until you validate it and make sure that users can provision it with your default input variables.
-To validate a deployable architecture in a private catalog, you specify input values that are passed to {{site.data.keyword.bpshort}}, which then runs the Terraform plan and apply steps in {{site.data.keyword.cloud_notm}} to make sure that the deployable architecture runs successfully.
+To validate a deployable architecture in a private catalog, you specify input values that are passed to {{site.data.keyword.bpshort}}, which then runs the Terraform `plan` and `apply` commands in {{site.data.keyword.cloud_notm}} to make sure that the deployable architecture runs successfully.

 Validate the latest version of the deployable architecture in your private catalog.